dwarsz/CISC275-Spring2019-first-git/README.md

 --the code "new Comparator<Animals>" is an anonymos class, in other words it is decalred and instantiated at the same time, and the result of its creation is passeed in Collections.sort as the second argument.
-It implements the interface Comparator and They enable you to declare and instantiate a class at the same time.
-Lines 2,3,4 (everything between the {}), is the anonymos class's body.
+It implements the interface Comparator and lines 2,3,4 (everything between the {}), is the anonymos class's body.